bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+    A desktop first approach means designing the site around the desktop viewing experience, then adapting it down to fit smaller devices.
+A mobile first approach is the exact opposite of the desktop approach.
+In mobile first, you design the site around a mobile viewing experience and scale it up to larger devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?